mcembalest/cerebella/README.md

 # Cerebella

-this is how coding with AI should feel
+this is how coding should feel